einargs/mypy/refinement_design.md

 - Get type aliases and generics working for refinement types.
 - Maybe: automatic inference of equality constriants on RSelf for direct assignments of arguments in constructors?
+- Consider coming up with some way of marking refinement types as being currently loaded from (this would require associating verification vars with types?).
+Currently I use `has_been_touched` to prevent loading the same information over and over again, but I suspect that this will cause problems with subproperties that have their own refinement information.
+I think I might need to make `has_been_touched` directly mark the "source" of a refinement constraint.
+I'm really not sure.

+## Future Notes
+- Currently subsumption checking for return statements uses the latest values.
+  I'm going to leave this as is for now, and maybe when I introduce post conditions I'll go back and change this.

 ## General
 - It looks like z3 has tools for inspecting the ast and even substituting within